 - Multiple Functions: Plasma gelsolin improves the body’s defense against the instigating pathogen while preventing the spread of uncontrolled inflammation

-- Safe Replacement Approach: Treatment by replacement of an abundant human plasma protein which is depleted is likely to be a benign approach, minimizing safety concerns
+- Safe Supplementation Approach: Treatment by supplementation of an abundant human plasma protein which is depleted is likely to be a benign approach, minimizing safety concerns

-BioAegis is planning to conduct its first Severe Community-Acquired Pneumonia (SCAP) phase 2 clinical trial in the EU in 2016.
+BioAegis is currently initiating its first Community-Acquired Pneumonia (CAP) phase 2 clinical trial.
 A previous phase 1b/2a pharmacokinetic studies of plasma gelsolin was successfully conducted in critical care patients.

 Severe CAP is a Launchpad to Other Indications